 The Cheyenne Botanic Conservatory was built in 1986.
 It was based on the Cheyenne Community Solar Greenhouse structure occupied east of Cheyenne from 1977 to 1986 which was the first large-sized solar heated greenhouse built in the country.
 In addition to the structure being solar heated, 50% of the electricity is generated by solar photovoltaic power.
-Click here to learn more about our solar energy systems.
+Click here to learn more about our solar energy systems and sustainability at the Gardens.

 The Solar Conservatory houses our administrative offices, library, a small meeting room with kitchen, and a root cellar where we store seeds, produce and more.